345 Park Avenue

 345 Park Avenue is a 634 ft skyscraper in the Midtown Manhattan neighborhood of New York City.
 It occupies an entire city block bounded by Park Avenue, Lexington Avenue, 51st Street, and 52nd Street.

 Completed in 1969, with 44 floors, the building was designed by Emery Roth & Sons.
 The building has its own assigned ZIP Code, 10154, making it one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
 It is near the Racquet and Tennis Club and Park Avenue Plaza to the northeast; the Seagram Building to the north; 599 Lexington Avenue to the northeast; and St. Bartholomew's Episcopal Church and the General Electric Building to the south.

 History

-It is built on the block containing the former site of the Hotel Ambassador, which had opened in 1921, as well as several townhouses and tenement buildings.
-The Hotel Ambassador was sold to Sheraton Hotels in 1958 and renamed the Sheraton-East; it was demolished in 1966.
-From 1998 to 2000, the exteriors of 345 Park Avenue were used as the headquarters of CSC and Continental Corp. in Sports Night, a TV series created by Aaron Sorkin.
-In 2024, the owner Rudin Management announced that it would build a fitness center and restaurants for the building's workers.
+345 Park Avenue is built on the block containing the former site of the Hotel Ambassador, which had opened in 1921, as well as several townhouses and tenement buildings.
+The Hotel Ambassador was sold to Sheraton Hotels in 1958 and renamed the Sheraton-East.
+In the 1960s, property developer Rudin Management Company bought adjacent property on the block, including the Gladstone Hotel, a nunnery, and a restaurant operated by Al Schacht.
+In the final property purchased on the block, it acquired the Sheraton-East itself in 1965, which was demolished in 1966 to make way for construction of a new office building.

+The building designer was Emery Roth & Sons; Richard Roth Jr. was the lead design partner.
+He described it as "the roughest design problem I've ever had" because of the site's position between several historic buildings.
+In his design, Roth deliberately chose a light-colored façade so the building would "blend in and be less noticeable" rather than compete with its neighbors.
+Roth explicitly argued against "another black building on Park Avenue."
+The building was completed in 1969.

+In 2024, Rudin announced the inclusion of an amenity complex in the building, with a fitness center and tenant lounge.
+A dining complex operated by Cyril Lignac opened in the building in 2026, with three restaurants.

-On July 28, 2025, four people were killed and another injured in a mass shooting when 27-year-old Shane Tamura shot people with an AR-style rifle in the lobby and on the 33rd floor of the building.
+On July 28, 2025, four people were killed and another five were injured in a mass shooting when 27-year-old Shane Tamura shot people with an AR-style rifle in the lobby and on the 33rd floor of the building.
 Tamura later killed himself.